WillemSleegers/tidystats/README.md

 An additional usage of the tidystats-produced file is that it can be read back into R and converted into a data frame.
-This enables researchers to then easily extract specific statistics to perform additional analyses with (e.g., meta-analyses).
+This enables researchers to then extract specific statistics to perform additional analyses with (e.g., meta-analyses).
 Below is an example.